billytrend/cloudflare-worker-passbook/README.md

 # cloudflare-passbook

-To get started with your own deploymen, follow these steps:
+To get started with your own deployment, follow these steps:

 1. Fork the repository
 2. In the fork, go to settings > secrets